execution authorization protocol

 setState: (s) => setAgentState(s),

-trustedKeySets: [myKeySet], // trust is explicit, not implicit
+trustedKeySets: [myKeySet], // trust is explicit, never implicit

 onDecision: (record) => auditLog(record),